High speed mobile devices are transforming Africa, but at what cost?

 Potential growth in revenue per subscriber remains high, especially when compared with figures from Europe or North America

 , but it is dependent upon a wider range of options, better network coverage and improved service quality.
-Estimated revenue for an average African subscriber is €8 per month (ranging from €2 in Ethiopia to €28 in Gabon), against €27 per month in Europe and €53 per month in North America.
+Estimated revenue for an average African subscriber is €8 per month [$8.44] (ranging from €2 in Ethiopia to €28 in Gabon[$29.56]), against €27 per month in Europe and €53 [$55.94] per month in North America.

 A 2013 report